 Integrative Medicine Research

-Patients who are receiving conventional cancer treatment also seek out integrative medicine therapies for emotional and nutritional support.
+Patients who are receiving conventional cancer treatment also seek out integrative health therapies for emotional and nutritional support.
 These therapies – such as acupuncture – can ease symptoms of cancer treatment, including the fatigue that can be a side effect of chemotherapy or radiation treatments.

 The experts at University Hospitals Connor Integrative Health Network also conduct research and clinical trials to further investigate the helpfulness of integrative therapies in treating a variety of symptoms and conditions.
 Learn more about our research and clinical trials.
 The following published research studies provide details on the efficacy of the above mentioned treatments: